jet-dev-team/drupal-dockerizer/README.md

 ```

+How to use debugger with Drush commands?

+1. Get the name of web server container using command: `docker ps | grep webserver`
+2. SSH into the container by name.
+Example: `docker exec -it yourproject-php72-develop bash`
+3. Set your breakpoint and run Drush command as usual

 ### Advanced Networking

 You can use an advanced docker network to be able to conveniently host multiple Drupal projects on one computer.